arkbriar/tinykv/doc/design.md

 for cascading keys like "/university/nju/course/algorithms/students", so we decide to use LSM-Tree as our on-disk data structure.

 Furthermore, we think we should have convenient interfaces along with the programming interface.
-So we decides to provide two interfaces: a REPL commandline interface and a RPC remote interface.
+So we decides to provide a RPC remote interface.

 Since TinyKV should be concurrent-safe, we can manipulate entries concurrently from different processes.